aelphias/aelphias.github.io/README.md

 ## Welcome to aelphias blog

-I'. working on push_swap project.
+I'm working on push_swap project.